 What can I say?
 Redheads are naturally complex.

 As you can probably imagine, this warm/cool combo throws all the fashion color theories out the window, but those theories were created for blondes and brunettes anyway.
 Redheads almost need their own line of makeup and their own color palette for clothes.
 However, as only ~2% of the population suffers from this lack, we make do with what we have.

 I will admit, though, that my world opened up the day my Great-Aunt Elise (also a hair stylist) disclosed, “Honey, you’re a blue-red, not an orange-red.”
-All my life up until then, I’d been told that my hair color was warm, which left me to wonder why I looked so horrible in warm-colored clothes.
+All my life up until then, people told me that my hair color was warm, which left me to wonder why I looked so horrible in warm-colored clothes.